zeeshaanahmad/fsnd-p4-conference-central/README.md

 Retrieves all the sessions based on speaker information passed from client and returns as SessionForms object containing resulting sessions.

 * #### `createSession`
-Creates the session using information passed from client which contains name, conference key, speaker key, highlights, start time, duration and date. conference key is used as parent key to add new session.
+Creates the session using information passed from client which contains name, conference key, speaker key, highlights, start time, duration and date. conference key is used as parent key to add new session. startTime input parameter takes military hours notation time format e.g. 1705.

 ## Task 2 Explanation
 Following methods have been implemented for task 2.